 Also from Tonawanda, NY, Joel La Scala grew up with barbershop, hearing his brother practicing (screeching) the tenor part at all hours of the day.
 Around age 12, when he discovered that his local chapter had “pizza night” on the last Monday of each month, Joel coincidentally began to attend rehearsals on the last Monday of each month.
 It didn’t take long for him to get hooked, and soon he began singing in various quartets and choruses, including Playback, which finished 2nd in the 2013 SLD quartet prelims, and the Toronto Northern Lights, in which he won gold and bronze international chorus medals.
 He also enjoys coaching local quartets.
 Pretty much the polar opposite of Michael Black, Joel was the captain and point guard of his high school basketball team, winning championships and making it rain on a regular basis.
 Booyah.
-When he’s not having fun, he attends Niagara County Community College and is a frozen custard dispensing extraordinaire at a local ice cream chain.
+When he’s not having fun, he attends Buffalo State College and is a frozen custard dispensing extraordinaire at a local ice cream chain.
 Joel thinks Nutella is unnecessary.

 Of Tom, many things have been said, including, “Many things have been said about Tom Mifflin.